-The movie Blue Valentine has an example of unsolvable problem which has become a gridlocked problem:
+The movie Blue Valentine has an example of perpetual problem which has become a gridlocked problem:

 You will notice she is ambitious while he is not.

-She has not accepted how he is, but she is also not dealing with the issue openly.
+She has not accepted how he is, and she is also not dealing with the issue openly.
 She comes across as judgmental and unhappy with him.
-While he feels under fire and is highly defensive.
+While he feels under fire and becomes highly defensive.

-Before I started delving into relationship literature, I thought that any successful couples had no unsolvable problems, by definition.
+Before I started delving into relationship literature, I thought that any successful couple had no unsolvable problems, by definition.